SalomePlatform/shaper/src/FeaturesPlugin/doc/cutFeature.rst

 Result
 """"""

-For each selected object will be produced a result shape which is a cut of tool objects from main object:
+A result shape which is a cut by tool objects from main object, will be produced for each selected object:

 .. image:: images/CreatedCut.png
    :align: center

 .. centered::
-   **Cut created**
+   **Created cut**

-In case if subsolid (yellow wireframe) of compsolid was selected:
+If a subsolid (yellow wireframe) of a compsolid was selected:

 .. image:: images/boolean_cut_subsolids_arguments.png
    :align: center